-Congratulations!
-You have found the ultimate guide for planning your Bandelier National Monument Camping trip.
-Here you will find out all the important details you need to know, along with detailed campground map and photos of the Juniper Campground.
+The ultimate guide for planning your Bandelier National Monument Camping trip.
+Here you will find out all the important details you need to know, along with a detailed campground map and photos of the Juniper Campground.

 Bandelier National Monument Camping

 There are a couple of different options for camping in Bandelier National Monument.
 You can stay in a maintained campsite at the Juniper Family Campground or enjoy backcountry camping.

 There are also group campsites if you are traveling or planning to have a group of ten to twenty people.